kesla/design-challenges/project-2/thoughts.md

 * It's interesting how Sketch forces me to use best practices, I used the background for the white top bar first, but that made it more difficult to center things.
 So I then created a white rectangle.
 Which makes a lot of sense, since the box isn't really a background.
 * I _really_ need to get better at details.
 Now the background thingy had it's gray default border left.
 That's just unacceptable.

+* Wow! `Keyboard, Emoji & Symbol Viewers` is really great
+* Fonts.
+Wow. still so much things to think about.